ffmpeginteropx/FFmpegInteropX/README.md

 ## Welcome to FFmpegInterop-lukasf

-FFmpegInterop is an open-source project that aims to provide an easy way to use FFmpeg in Windows 10 Store Apps.
+FFmpegInterop is an open-source project that aims to provide an easy way to use **FFmpeg** in **Windows 10 UWP Apps**.
 This allows you to decode a lot of formats that are not natively supported on Windows 10.

-FFmpegInterop-lukasf is a much improved fork of the original [Microsoft project](git://github.com/Microsoft/FFmpegInterop).
+FFmpegInterop-lukasf is a much **improved fork** of the original [Microsoft project](git://github.com/Microsoft/FFmpegInterop).

-Some of the important improvements:
+**Some of the important improvements:**

 - Multiple audio stream support
 - Subtitle support